Chinatown, Los Angeles: China City

+China City was a short-lived China-themed district developed by Christine Sterling in 1938.

 Little Italy

 The neighborhood that has become Chinatown was formerly Sonoratown and then Little Italy.
 In the early 20th century, Italian immigrants settled in the area north of the Old Plaza.
 Many built businesses, including wineries (San Antonio Winery is still in existence).
 The Italian American Museum of Los Angeles in the El Pueblo de Los Ángeles Historical Monument opened in 2016.

 New Chinatown

 In the 1930s, under the efforts of Chinese-American community leader Peter Soo Hoo Sr., the design and operational concepts for a New Chinatown evolved through a collective community process, resulting in a blend of Chinese and American architecture.
-The Los Angeles Chinatown saw major development, especially as a tourist attraction, throughout the 1930s, with the development of the "Central Plaza," a Hollywoodized version of Shanghai, containing names such as Bamboo Lane, Gin Ling Way and Chung King Road (named after the city of Chongqing in mainland China).
+The neighborhood saw major development, especially as a tourist attraction, throughout the 1930s, with the development of the "Central Plaza," a Hollywoodized version of Shanghai, containing names such as Bamboo Lane, Gin Ling Way and Chung King Road (named after the city of Chongqing in mainland China).
 Chinatown was designed by Hollywood film set designers, and a "Chinese" movie prop was subsequently donated by film director Cecil B. DeMille to give Chinatown an exotic atmosphere.

 The Hop Sing Tong Society is situated in Central Plaza, as are several other Chinatown lodges and guilds.
 Near Broadway, Central Plaza contains a statue honoring Dr. Sun Yat-sen, the Chinese revolutionary leader who is considered the "founder of modern China".
 It was erected in the 1960s by the Chinese Consolidated Benevolent Association.
 A 7-foot tall statue of martial artist Bruce Lee was unveiled at Central Plaza on June 15, 2013.

 During the 1980s, many buildings were constructed for new shopping centers and mini-malls, especially along Broadway.
 Metro Plaza Hotel was opened in the southwest corner of Chinatown in the early 1990s.
 A large Chinese gateway is found at the intersection of Broadway and Cesar Chavez Avenue, funded by the local Teochew-speaking population.